 Palm Coast is a larger medium-sized coastal city (i.e. on the ocean, a bay, or inlet) located in the state of Florida.
 With a population of 82,893 people and 15 constituent neighborhoods, Palm Coast is the 33rd largest community in Florida.
-Much of the housing stock in Palm Coast was built relatively recently.
-The construction of new real estate can often be taken as an indication that the local Palm Coast economy is robust, and that jobs or other amenities are attracting an influx of new residents.
-This seems to be the case in Palm Coast, where the median household income is $47,634.00.
+Palm Coast has seen a significant amount of newer housing growth in recent years.
+Quite often, new home construction is the result of new residents moving in who are middle class or wealthier, attracted by jobs, a healthy local economy, or other amenities as they leave nearby or far away areas for greener pastures.
+This seems to be the case in Palm Coast, where the median household income is $48,369.00.

 Palm Coast is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
 Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.

 The citizens of Palm Coast are slightly better educated than the national average of 21.84% for all cities and towns, with 21.59% of adults in Palm Coast having a bachelor's degree or advanced degree.

 The per capita income in Palm Coast in 2010 was $22,612, which is middle income relative to Florida and the nation.
 This equates to an annual income of $90,448 for a family of four.
 However, Palm Coast contains both very wealthy and poor people as well.